Here, you can read about the system's terminology. This will help you understand the system during use and when you talk to customer service.

 Project Refers to all types of projects in your system, whether a request, a current staffing assignment, a completed assignment or an internal project.
 A project may have multiple tags to further describe and distinguish it from other projects.

-Salary articles Refer to the different payment types used in the system, which are separated for practical reasons (important when exporting to external salary and accounting systems).
-An article is always tied to a product.
+Salary articles Refers to the different payment types used in the system, which are separated for practical reasons (important when exporting to external salary and accounting systems).
+An article is always tied to a product for invoicing purposes.
+Typical salary articles are "Hourly wage" and "Overtime."

 Was this article helpful?